 Key Expectations of the Program:

-The Parent Support Partner Service is an intervention-based service attached to a treatment goal.
+There is an expectation that the Parent Support Partner Service will be an intervention-based service and attached to a treatment goal.

-Parent Support Partners will be integrated into the treatment team and be an identified service within the Person Centered Plan to provide support, information, skill development, and resources to families to accomplish the treatment goals being targeted.
+There is also an expectation that PSP’s will be integrated into the treatment team and be an identified service within the Family Centered Plan to provide support, information, skill development, and resources to families to accomplish the treatment goals being targeted.

 Parent Support Partners will work in partnership with the therapist and treatment team to assist families, bridge the relationship between parent and professional and support family & youth voice.